Categories: Projects and equipment; Commerce and business

 need to re-invent the wheel.
 This one should sate my needs

-for a theoretical eternity.
+until it breaks.
 It could also be used for melting, annealing,

 tempering, and other things not related to blade making.